Guide to International Careers

 1. Your Paycheck

-Most companies in Russia will pay you in rubles.
+Most companies abroad will pay you in local currency.
 This might be a problem if, for instance, you have debt or other bills back home.
-As the ruble can appreciate or depreciate against the dollar, your paycheck may effectively shrink (or grow) from month to month, affecting your ability to maintain your budget.
+As other currencies can appreciate or depreciate against the dollar, your paycheck may effectively shrink (or grow) from month to month, affecting your ability to maintain your budget.

-Also, if you are employed in Russia, you will likely be paid to a Russian bank account – you will need to figure out how to move money back home (which might require wire fees, which can often be up to $40 plus 1.5% of the total sum being transferred, plus intermediary fees).
-If you withdraw money in Russia from your home bank, you are likely to be charged withdrawal fees (see our guide to budgets and finance in Russia).
+Also, if you are employed in abroad, you will likely be paid to a bank account abroad – you will need to figure out how to move money back home (which might require wire fees, which can often be up to $40 plus 1.5% of the total sum being transferred, plus intermediary fees).
+If you withdraw money abroad from your home bank, you are likely to be charged withdrawal fees (see our guide to budgets and finance abroad).

-2. Why Should You Work in Russia and for How Long?
+2. Why Should You Work Abroad and for How Long?

 Working abroad can be excellent for growing your resume, showing that you can deliver under almost any circumstances and giving you a number of stories to tell in interviews and staffrooms.